akhdaniel/opos-mobile-lite/README.md

 OPOS Mobile - Mobile POS for Odoo /Android/ IOS

 # Intro
-* Mobile Android/IOS point of sales that can run in stand alone mode or connected to Odoo as the backend server.
+* Mobile Native Android/IOS point of sales that can run in stand alone mode or connected to Odoo as the backend server.
-* Built using NativeScript.
+* Built using NativeScript.. and AngularJS
-* Connected to Odoo using jsonrpc or xmlrpc in periodic or on demand so it can run in offline mode
+* Connected to Odoo using jsonrpc or xmlrpc in periodic manner or on demand so it can run in offline mode

 # Features (Free Version)
 * Can work in offline mode